-Do you need any formal education or credentials, such as a professional license, certification, or degree, to operate your business?
+Do you need any formal education, training, or credentials, such as a professional license, certification, or degree to operate your business?

-- What educational degree or credentials do you need? - What are your plans to get them?
-When do you think you will have them? - If you need an educational degree, how can business management knowledge be included in the degree? - Does your proposed business require an apprenticeship?
+- What educational degree, training, or credentials do you need? - What are your plans to get them? - How long do you think it will take? - If you need an educational degree, how can business management knowledge be included in the degree? - Does your proposed business require an apprenticeship?
 If so, what are your plans for finding one?